Subscribe to your competition

 /churn_risk Buyers at customer accounts engaging with competitors GET · STREAM

-/account_activity All competitive events at a single named account, last 90 days GET
+/account_activity All competitive activities at a single named account, last 90 days GET

-/buyer_activity All competitive events tied to a single named buyer GET
+/buyer_activity All competitive activities tied to a single named buyer GET

 Solutions